-Three polish ladies – Canadian musicians – Multicultural way!
+Three polish women – Canadian musicians – Multicultural way!

 “Energetic wilderness” Songlines Magazine